Vaccines are the world’s safest method to protect children from life-threatening diseases.

 To ensure no child is left behind, vaccines are always part of our emergency response.

-In 2022, over 27 million children were vaccinated against measles in humanitarian emergencies.
+In 2023, we helped vaccinate over 27 million children against measles in humanitarian emergencies.

 Hanna fled Kyiv with her family, but was able to get her children vaccinated in Western Ukraine.
 Many Ukrainians, like Hanna, have found themselves far from home without a family doctor.
 As the violence in Ukraine escalates, so too does the risk of infection outbreaks.
 UNICEF is supporting the Ukrainian Government’s immunisation progamme to help protect children from life-threatening diseases.